|

 Back to top

-A: Urethane is a thermoplastic, so its physical properties decrease
+A: Most urethane that is used in elastic belting is a thermoplastic, so its physical properties decrease

 as temperature rises.
 For example, at 120oF (49oC.)